jindodog89/Cracking-the-Code-Interview/README.md

 # Cracking-the-Code-Interview
-A computer science major at Western Washington University.

 This repository is for practicing coding questions from the book, "Cracking the Code Interview" The main goal to achieve is to reach a high level of comprehension in data structures.